Venture-Capitol/venture-capitol/README.md

 1. Install initial dependencies using `npm i`
 2. Install nested dependencies and link apps and packages together using `npm run bootstrap`
+3. Get the firebase.json file for firebase admin access

 ### Running: